The Catholic Education Strand of the BEd Primary / Early Childhood Course

 Information about the Catholic Education Strand in BEd courses

 The Catholic Education Strand is only available to students enrolled in the Bachelor of Education (Primary) or the Bachelor of Education (Early Childhood) courses at CQUniversity.
-Acceptance in to the Catholic Education strand of these courses is by application and an interview process that usually occurs in September / October each year.
-Staff from Catholic Education Office (Rockhampton Diocese) run information sessions prior to the closing date for applications.
+Acceptance into the Catholic Education strand of these courses is by application and an interview process that usually occurs in September/October each year.
+Staff from the Catholic Education Office (Rockhampton Diocese) run information sessions prior to the closing date for applications.

 The Catholic Education Strand provides a unique opportunity to complete the requirements of your initial teacher education course at the same time as you meet the accreditation requirements for teaching in a Catholic school and for teaching Religious Education in a Catholic school.
 This accreditation is a requirement for permanent employment with Catholic Education in the Rockhampton Diocese.
 Schools in the Rockhampton Diocese extend from Mackay in the north to Bundaberg in the south and west to Longreach but this accreditation is recognised for employment purposes throughout all Catholic Dioceses in Australia.